nextapps-de/flexsearch/README.md

 > __IMPORTANT NOTICE:__ This feature will be removed due to the lack of scaling and redundancy.

 Tagging is pretty much the same like adding an additional index to a database column.
-Whenever you use ___where___ on an indexed/tagged attribute will improve performance drastically but also at a cost of additional memory.
+Whenever you use ___index.where()___ on an indexed/tagged attribute will really improve performance but also at a cost of some additional memory.

 > The colon notation also has to be applied for tags respectively.